SpeedBird789/Toolstation-client-A12/README.md

 # About this project

 In this project, I tried to make a Tools manufacturer website.
-Due to time constraint, couldn't add a few more features and functionalities which I hope will implement once I sit with it again.
+Due to time constraint, couldn't add a few more features and functionalities which I intend to implement once I sit with it again.
 To summarise:

 * One can place order clicking on the place order button from the tools displayed.
 * Shows the business summary (12k Customer, 3k tools etc) of the manufacturer.